TEXT-S&P cuts Nacional de Reaseguros S.A.

 We could lower the ratings on Nacional if we were to lower the ratings on

-Spain, or if there were a significant weakening of Nacional's business or
+Spain, or if there were a significant weakening of Nacional's business risk

-financial risk profile.
-We would likely revise the outlook on Nacional to
+profile.
+We would likely revise the outlook on Nacional to stable if the

 Related Criteria And Research